milesfrain/purescript-book/text/chapter10-new.md

 This chapter will introduce PureScript's _foreign function interface_ (or _FFI_), which enables communication from PureScript code to JavaScript code, and vice versa.
 We will cover how to:

 - Call pure and effectful JavaScript functions from PureScript.
-- Call PureScript functions from JavaScript.
-- Understand the representation of PureScript values at runtime.
-- Work with untyped data using the `foreign` package.
+- Work with untyped data.
-- Encode and parse JSON
+- Encode and parse JSON using the `argonaut` package.

 Towards the end of this chapter, we will revisit our recurring address book example.
 The goal of the chapter will be to add the following new functionality to our application using the FFI:

 - Alert the user with a popup notification.
 - Store the serialized form data in the browser's local storage, and reload it when the application restarts.

+There is also an addendum which covers some additional topics which are not as commonly sought-after.
+Feel free to read these sections, but don't let them stand in the way of progressing through the remainder of the book if they're less relevant to your learning objectives:

+- Understand the representation of PureScript values at runtime.
+- Call PureScript functions from JavaScript.

 ## Project Setup